-The recently announcedrepresents a significant design change for Apple, including a front-facing camera that reads your face, a new bezel-less OLED screen and the removal of the home button.
+The recently announced iPhone X represents a significant design change for Apple, including a front-facing camera that reads your face, a new bezel-less OLED screen and the removal of the home button.
 It makes sense that Apple would be thinking years ahead on the next design leap, and folding screens may be a part of it.

 The iPhone X is the first iPhone to use an OLED screen, but to pull this off Apple had to partner with its longtime rival, Samsung, the world's premier OLED manufacturer.
-While the end result was the fancy new screen on the iPhone X,from the deal and .
+While the end result was the fancy new screen on the iPhone X, Samsung will likely make billions of dollars from the deal and could keep cashing in if the X is successful.
 By working with LG's display branch instead of Samsung's, Apple could potentially lessen its dependence on its rival.

 There's also a concern that Samsung could leak info about the foldable iPhone, according to the report.
 A display industry representative told The Bell that Samsung Display (the division that makes the folding screens) deliberately does not pass along Apple's info to Samsung Electronics (the division that makes Galaxy phones) but there is still the possibility that details could get leaked during the development process.